-- 1. be transit oriented and provide a safe, legible, and convenient transport interchange with high-quality, efficient, and protected connections to and between rail and bus services, which improve universal accessibility - 2. provide a mix of uses that attract and support knowledge-based employment and collaboration, further reinforcing the PDA as a rich knowledge, research, and health hub with high levels of convenience and amenity - 3. provide a cohesive and interconnected public realm, incorporating high-quality landscaping and public art, which creates a focus for community activity, spontaneous interactions, and incidental knowledge sharing - 4. deliver a highly permeable environment which encourages and prioritises active transport movements over private vehicles, providing safe, activated, and direct linkages within and through the PDA to surrounding areas and major institutions, such as the University of Queensland - 5. exhibit high-quality sub-tropical urban design in the built form, which is open, engaging and embellished with greenery - 6. incorporate best-practice sustainable building design principles, providing exemplary sub-tropical design outcomes which enhance the overall environmental sustainability of the PDA, and the health and wellbeing of its - 7. protect the functional requirements of state transport infrastructure, state transport corridors and future state transport corridors, to ensure the operational efficiency, capacity, integrity, and safety of the transport network is maintained including any future planned upgrades - 8. accommodate new health, research, knowledge, and education facilities which complement the successful operation of the Princess Alexandra Hospital, Ecosciences Precinct and existing research and education facilities, and - 9. provide for the conservation of heritage places within the PDA, including adaptive re-use.
+- 1. be transit oriented and provide a safe, legible, and convenient transport interchange with high-quality, efficient, and protected connections to and between rail and bus services, which improve universal accessibility - 2. provide a mix of uses that attract and support learning, education, health, knowledge based employment and collaboration, further reinforcing the PDA as a rich knowledge, research, and health hub with high levels of convenience and amenity - 3. provide a cohesive and interconnected public realm, incorporating high-quality landscaping and public art, which creates a focus for community activity, spontaneous interactions, and incidental knowledge sharing - 4. deliver a highly permeable environment which encourages and prioritises active transport movements over private vehicles, providing safe, activated, and direct linkages within and through the PDA to surrounding areas, including the Brisbane South Secondary College, and Dutton Park State School, and major institutions, such as the University of Queensland - 5. exhibit high-quality sub-tropical urban design in the built form, which is open, engaging and embellished with greenery - 6. incorporate best-practice sustainable building design principles, providing exemplary sub-tropical design outcomes which enhance the overall environmental sustainability of the PDA, and the health and wellbeing of its users - 7. protect the functional requirements of state transport infrastructure, state transport corridors and future state transport corridors, to ensure the operational efficiency, capacity, integrity, and safety of the transport network is maintained including any future planned upgrades - 8. accommodate new health, research, knowledge, and education facilities which complement the successful operation of the Princess Alexandra Hospital, Ecosciences Precinct and existing research and education facilities - 9. provide for the conservation of heritage places 17 within the PDA, including adaptive re-use, and - 10. comprise and deliver a network of high quality open space, which provides for the diverse needs of the community, workers and visitors.

-For guidance, refer to Schedule 4 which identifies heritage places within the Boggo Road CRR PDA.
+17 For guidance, refer to Schedule 4 which identifies heritage places within the Boggo Road CRR PDA.
 The Queensland Heritage Act 1992 defines conservation as including "protection, stabilisation, maintenance, preservation, restoration, reconstruction and adaptation".

-Figure 4: Concept image of the Boggo Road CRR station and plaza (Image credit: CRRDA).
+Figure 3: Concept image of the Boggo Road CRR station and plaza (Image credit: CRRDA).